 - Make your official starting time early, as early as is standard in your area or even a little before.
 That way the mappers won't put you last on their routes.

 Keep the Garage Door or Gate Closed

-I'm not suggesting you hire a bouncer to stand guard.
-I'm referring to setting up your sale inside the garage and keeping the door closed until it's time to start.
-A locking driveway or fence gate works well too.
+Blocking early birds from physically entering the sale is the best way to prevent them.
+That doesn't mean hiring a bouncer to stand guard; rather, it means setting up your sale inside the garage and keeping the door closed until it's time to start.
+A locked driveway or fence gate works well too.

 - It's always safest to have at least one other adult helping you work a yard sale, but it's an absolute must during the first big rush.

 - It's not enough to close the garage door or gate.
 You must lock it too.
 There's always that one (hopefully just one) shopper who decides he'll sneak an early peek.

 If you don't have a garage or gate, roping off your yard sale area is the next best thing.
 A rope strung between carport posts or sawhorses does the job.
 It's not impenetrable, but it does provide a physical separation, and it makes your intentions perfectly clear.
 If you do use a rope, keep someone outside (or at least have her go in and out frequently) to keep the boldest early birds from slipping in for a better look.
 You can also make your intentions absolute by hanging a "no entry" sign from your rope.